 Goals are broad, general statements about what you hope to achieve, while objectives are specific, measurable steps that you take to achieve a goal.
 Goals provide the purpose and direction for your project or activity, while objectives provide the steps that will lead you there.

-In this article, we’ll define goals and objectives, explain the difference between them, and provide examples to help you understand the concepts better.
-Let’s get started!
+I’ll define goals and objectives, explain their differences, and provide examples to help you understand better.
+Let’s dive in!

 What Are Goals?

-Goals are the big-picture ideas or visions you have for your project, venture, or life.
-They are the aspirational targets people set for themselves to achieve desired outcomes.
-They are usually long-term and may take significant time and effort to reach.
+Goals are the big-picture visions you have for your project, venture, or life.
+They are the aspirational targets you set to achieve desired outcomes.
+These targets are usually long-term and may require significant time and effort to reach.

 Let’s explore some examples of goals: